 All software resides in the cloud (off-site servers and infrastructure)

-- All software upgrades and improvements are invisible and painless to the user
+- All software upgrades and improvements are invisible and require no input from the user

 - Ubiquitous (24/7) access